jarinox/python-droit/docs/tools.md

 Input variables get appended.
 Returns them all in one dict.

 #### loadPlugins(location="droit/")
-Loads all plugins from the given location and returns them in a list containing DroitPlugin items.
+Loads all plugins from the given location and returns them in a list containing [droit.models.DroitPlugin()](https://github.com/jaybeejs/python-droit/blob/master/docs/models.md#droitpluginmode-name) items.
 The parameter `location` shows contains the path to the `plugins` folder.